Lichenostomus melanops cassidix

 In March, the State Government hands down its response to VEAC’s Yellingbo Investigation.
 There is overwhelming support for the recommendations.
 A Yellingbo Conservation Area Coordinating Committee is to be formed this year to oversee and coordinate land management for nature conservation and biodiversity programs.

-At 1/12/14, there are more Helmeted Honeyeaters at Yellingbo (at least 130) than at any time in the Helmeted Honeyeater Recovery Programs history (25 years).
+At 1/12/14, there are more Helmeted Honeyeaters at Yellingbo (at least 130) than at any time in the Helmeted Honeyeater Recovery Programs history (1989 to the present).

 The COVID-19 pandemic first seriously impacted on Australia, the Friends activities and how all on-ground activities at Yellingbo Nature Conservation Reserve were managed, in March 2020.
 In the subsequent 22 month period (with an indicative ‘COVID economy’ where the following strategies mostly cease in 2022), Victorians lived with six hard lockdowns where 5 km travel limits, no group gatherings, 5 reasons for leaving home, 1 hour exercise per day and an evening curfew were part of our lives.